thundra-io/thundra-aws-workshop/content/02_configure_app/_1_clone_demo_app.md

 <br><br><br><br><br>
 #####  **************  foldertree.png ***********************
 <br><br><br><br><br>
-We can see 3 main item here:
+We can see 3 main directory here:

 - **static folder :** In this directory, we have some static files that are needed by our lambda functions.
 For instance, *bannedwords* file provides the words for SNS service and SnsWriter lambda to filter words in given input, or *todo-app.html* file includes our static web site.
 We are going to update this to S3 bucket after deploying the application.